mjspier/openssl-config/README.md

 # PKI playground

 This is a PKI playground to get more familiar with the subject and try some scenarios.

+## Self

+Self-signed cert which can be used for https.

+## Tree

+The tree folder is a PKI tree example.
 The PKI tree looks like this:

 ```